nyxtom/nyxtom.github.io/_posts/2021-07-05-react-state.md

 render(<App />, document.getElementById('root'));
 ```

-Alternatively, isntead of creating a new **ServiceLocator** and calling **register** for each of the keys, we can directly pass in the map.
+Alternatively, instead of creating a new **ServiceLocator** and calling **register** for each of the keys, we can directly pass in the map.

 ```javascript
 import { render, Component } from 'react';